Boryslav: Oil and ozokerite production

+Poland

 After the Great War the area became part of the new West Ukrainian People's Republic.
 After the Polish-Ukrainian War of November 1918 – July 1919 the area became part of the newly reborn Poland.
 In 1920 the mining school was significantly expanded and was renamed to Carpathian Geological Station, a de facto oil mining university.
 As the capital of the Zagłębie Borysławskie (Borysław Oil Basin), the town of Borysław was the centre of then Polish oil and ozokerite extraction industries and one of the most important industrial zones of Poland.
 Because of that, on 26 July 1933 the town was granted a city charter.
 Together with the nearby settlement of Tustanowice (Tustanovychi, now part of Boryslav), Boryslaw produced in 1925 about 80% of Polish oil (812,000 tons).
 Boryslav was then commonly called the "Polish Baku".
 In the period 1929–1936, oil extraction shrank from 511,000 to 319,000 tonnes of oil annually.

+World War II

-After the 1939 Soviet invasion of Poland, the town was annexed by the Soviet Union under the terms of the Molotov–Ribbentrop Pact.
-It was allocated to the Ukrainian SSR and renamed Boryslav.
+In 1939, it was allocated to the Ukrainian SSR after the Soviet invasion of Poland, the town was annexed by the Soviet Union under the terms of the Molotov–Ribbentrop Pact.
+It was renamed Boryslav.
 In 1941, the city fell under German control upon the advances of the German army to the east at the start of Soviet–German hostilities.